Cyber Resilience

 CVE-2026-28342 is a high-severity Uncontrolled Resource Consumption (CWE-400) vulnerability in Olivetin Olivetin.
 Its CVSS base score is 7.5 (High).

-Operationally, exploitation aligns with the MITRE ATT&CK technique Application Exhaustion Flood (T1499.003); ranked in the top 31.1% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Network Denial of Service (T1498); ranked at the 48th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.

 OliveTin gives access to predefined shell commands from a web interface.
 Prior to version 3000.10.2, the PasswordHash API endpoint allows unauthenticated users to trigger excessive memory allocation by sending concurrent password hashing requests.
 By issuing multiple parallel requests, an attacker…